 The Master of Education degree program in Mathematics is designed to prepare teachers, department chairmen and supervisors for a dynamic ministry in the Christian school.
 Certification or public school preparation is not a goal of this program.
 With this degree we are trying to produce thinking teachers knowledgeable in their subject matter area.
 We want teachers to be able to prepare fresh, original lessons and not be bound to structured teacher's manuals.
 The training in this program will equip students to evaluate academic curricula as well as to formulate a strong Christian philosophy of education.
 This program may be taken during two summers and an academic year (July through July of the following year).
-Six hours of credit by courses offered from BJU's Center for Extended Education may be applied.
+Six hours of credit from BJU's Center for Distance Learning may be applied.
 This program requires 30 hours.
 A maximum of six hours of 500-level courses may be included in the major requirements.

-I ne tollov ving core courses are required:
+The follo wing core courses are required:

-Ed 605 History & Philosophy of Education
+Ed 605 History & Philosophy of Education 3

-Ed 632 Instructional Strategies 3
+Ed 632 Instructional Strategies

-Ed 638 Curriculum Development
+Ed 638 Curriculum Development3

 Ed 661 Assessment of Learning

 Ed 667 Technology in Education

 Ed 690 Research in Education

 Ma 610 History of Mathematics

-102 rs of course work must be selected from the following:
+Nine hou rs of coursework must be selected from the following:

-Ma 501 Elementary Number Theory
+Ma 501 Elementary Number Theory 3

 Ma 502 Abstract Algebra

-Ma 503 Intermediate Analysis 3
+Ma 503 Intermediate Analysis

-Ma 504 Probability & Statistics I 3
+Ma 504 Probability & Statistics I

 Ma 505 Probability & Statistics II

 Ma 506 Differential Equations

-Ma 507 Modern Geometry 3
+Ma 507 Modern Geometry3

 Ma 509 Introduction to Topology

-Ma 520 Computational Mathematics 3
+Ma 520 Computational Mathematics

-Ma 597 Independent Study 3
+Ma 597 Independent Study3

-Ma 610 History of Mathematics 3
+Ma 610 History of Mathematics

-Ma 615 Set Theory & Logic 3
+Ma 615 Set Theory & Logic

-Ma 620 Complex Variables 3
+Ma 620 Complex Variables

-Ma 630 Advanced Linear Algebra 3
+Ma 630 Advanced Linear Algebra

-Ma 640 Combinatorial Mathematics
+Ma 640 Combinatorial Mathematics3

-Ma 645 Ring Theory 3
+Ma 645 Ring Theory

 Ma 650 Introduction to Stochastic Processes

-Ma 660 Non-Euclidean Geometry
+Ma 660 Non-Euclidean Geometry3

 Ma 665 Projective Geometry

-Ma 697 Independent Study 3
+Ma 697 Independent Study3

-SE 780 Readings in Secondary Education 3
+SE 780 Readings in Secondary Education

+TOTAL 20